edwellbrook/node-tvdb/README.md

 # node-tvdb

 Node.js library for accessing [TheTVDB API](http://www.thetvdb.com/wiki/index.php/Programmers_API).
+Heavily based on [joaocampinhos/thetvdb-api](https://github.com/joaocampinhos/thetvdb-api), but does some additional work to give nicer data output.

+## Features

+- Handle errors from API as JavaScript errors
+- Only returns relevant data (no need to call response.Data.Series etc.)
+- Set language at initialisation or afterwards when needed
+- Normalised keys and values
+- Empty values return null

 ## Installation